 At a glance

-Raakajlim is home to the largest known population of the rare Arid Bronze Azure butterfly.
+Raakajlim is home to the largest known population of the rare Mallee Bronze Azure butterfly.
 There are only three decent populations of this bizarre butterfly surviving in Victoria and South Australia.

 The butterfly eats Sugar Ants